thalib/thalib/_posts/History/2016-11-10-tipu-restore-temple-maratha-destoryed.md

 He demolished the Varaha Temple, which employed the **boar symbol** of the Mysore dynasty that he had replaced.
 Which is common practice of any king to erase the symbols of past dynasty.

 But let other temples in his kingdom remain unmolested.
-The **proof is around you**, how many century old temples still stand in the parts ruled by Tipu.
+The **proof is around you**

+> how many century old temples still stand in the parts ruled by Tipu.

 ### Tipu donated to Hindu temples

 Tipu patronized a number of powerful Hindu temples.
-He donated silver vessels to the Sri Ranganatha temple in his capital and even ordered the installation of a jade linga, Shiva idol at the Nanjundeshwara temple at Nanjangud.
+He donated silver vessels to the Sri Ranganatha temple in his capital and even ordered the

+> installation of a jade linga, Shiva idol at the Nanjundeshwara temple at Nanjangud.

 ### Did Tipu kill Hindu ?